locationtech/geomesa/docs/user/kafka/usage.rst

                                              all existing messages are processed.
 However, feature listeners will still be invoked as normal.
                                              See :ref:`kafka_initial_load`
 ``kafka.consumer.count``             Integer Number of kafka consumers used per feature type.
 Set to 0 to disable consuming (i.e. producer only)
-``kafka.consumer.start-on-demand``   Boolean Start consuming a topic only when that feature type is first requested.
-This can reduce load if some
+``kafka.consumer.start-on-demand``   Boolean The default behavior is to start consuming a topic only when that feature type is first requested.
+                                             This can reduce load if some layers are never queried.
+Note that care should be taken when setting this to false, as the store will immediately start consuming from Kafka for all known feature types, which may require significant memory overhead.
-                                             layers are never queried ``kafka.topic.partitions``           Integer Number of partitions to use in new kafka topics ``kafka.topic.replication``          Integer Replication factor to use in new kafka topics ``kafka.serialization.type``         String  Internal serialization format to use for kafka messages.
+``kafka.topic.partitions``           Integer Number of partitions to use in new kafka topics ``kafka.topic.replication``          Integer Replication factor to use in new kafka topics ``kafka.serialization.type``         String  Internal serialization format to use for kafka messages.
 Must be one of ``kryo`` or ``avro``